hashicorp/vault/website/source/docs/secrets/ssh/index.html.md

 host and appends the newly generated public key to `~/.ssh/authorized_keys` file for the desired username.
 Vault uses an install script (configurable) to achieve this.
-To run this script in super user mode without password prompts, `NOPASSWD` option for sudoers should be enabled at all remote hosts.
+To run this script in super user mode without password prompts, `NOPASSWD` option should be enabled for the admin username which is registered with Vault.

+One way to do this is to disable password prompts for all the sudoers (shown below).
+It is also possible to disable password prompt for specific users, if you so wish.

 File: `/etc/sudoers`